 The excursions operated by NRM are designed to commemorate rail history events and educate the public about rail travel.
 Passengers on each excursion are provided with a trip guide showcasing historic and geographic features along the route.

-All three steam locomotives listed above are owned by the City of Portland, and managed by the Portland Parks & Recreation Bureau.
-Parks & Recreation provide care to over 10,000 acres of parks and natural areas, and offers thousands of programs for all ages at its community centers, swim pools, and other recreation facilities.
-The City of Portland is very supportive of ORHF’s efforts to secure land and build a new home for its three steam locomotives.
+All three steam locomotives at the ORHC are owned by the City of Portland.
+We are affiliated with the Portland Parks & Recreation Bureau who provide care to over 10,000 acres of parks and natural areas, and offer thousands of programs for all ages at its community centers, swim pools, and other recreation facilities.